Synobsys/synobsys.github.io/toolbox.md

 The UI Designers weapon of choice.
 [OutSystems UI Design kit]

+### [draw.io]

+draw.io is an technology stack for building diagramming applications.

+[Learn how to diagram with draw.io with this quick start tutorial]

 ### [Lucidchart]

 Diagramming tool for flow charts, data modeling, ui sketches, processes etc.